-The LTIP's objective is to drive and reward long-term shareholder value creation and to retain executives.
-Awards under the LTIP are generally based upon the long-term financial and operating expectations of the Board and management and the contribution an executive officer is expected to make in the future in achieving such expectations.
+Long Term Incentive Plan.
+LTIP compensation is a variable component of compensation program intended to reward NEOs for their success in achieving sustained, long-term profitability and increases in stock value which aid in driving and rewarding long-term shareholder value creation and retention of executives.
+Long-term compensation is awarded pursuant to the Company's LTIP, and awards are generally based upon the long-term financial and operating expectations of the Board and management and the contribution an executive officer is expected to make in the future.
 Typically, the Compensation Committee will grant awards at the beginning of each year for the applicable year.
 LTIP awards are generally granted in the form of Options and RSUs.